twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ## Unregistered version limitations
 If registration is not performed during or within the grace period, the following restrictions will be imposed on the version number:
-* All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will add a word to the title bar and the registration info in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` states that the program is not registered.
-After a grace period of 30 days, the paragraph changes in `TSPLASHFORM`.
+* All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will add a word to the title bar (version 5.0 & above) and the registration info in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` states that the program is unregistered.
+After a grace period of 30 days, the message shown in `TSPLASHFORM` is replaced with a message stating that the grace period is exceeded and encourages the user to uninstall or buy the program.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, `TSHAREWAREFORM` is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.